What is Nuclear Force?

-Neutron is a neutral subatomic particle present in every atomic nucleus but the exception is hydrogen because its nucleus has only protons.
+A neutron is a neutral subatomic particle present in every atomic nucleus.
+But the exception is hydrogen because its nucleus has only protons.
 It is an uncharged particle and symbolized as n.

 Concept of Nuclear Force

 We know that neutrons and protons constitute the nucleus.
-As protons possess positive charge so protons show repulsion towards each other due to Coulomb’s Law.
-Thus, to bind the nucleus together a strong attractive force is required.
-This binding force must be strong enough so that it can overcome the repulsion existing between positively charged particle i.e., protons.
-This facilitates binding of the protons and neutrons together into a small nuclear volume.
+As protons possess a positive charge, protons show repulsion towards each other due to Coulomb’s Law.
+Thus, to bind the nucleus together, a strong, attractive force is required.
+This binding force must be strong enough so that it can overcome the repulsion existing between positively charged particles, i.e., protons.
+This facilitates the binding of the protons and neutrons together into a small nuclear volume.

-The nuclear force is attractive in nature and this powerful attractive force exist at around 1 femtometer distance.
+The nuclear force is attractive in nature, and this powerful, attractive force exists at around 1 femtometer distance.

-As we know that to bring the charged protons together against the electric repulsion existing between them requires energy.
-So, when protons and neutrons are bound together by the nuclear force then this energy is stored and is used in nuclear power and nuclear weapons.
+As we know that bringing the charged protons together against the electric repulsion existing between them requires energy.
+So, when the nuclear force binds protons and neutrons together, then this energy is stored and is used in nuclear power and nuclear weapons.

 Properties of Nuclear Force

-- The nuclear force is strongly attractive, short-range force explaining nuclear binding.
+- The nuclear force is a strongly attractive, short-range force explaining nuclear binding.

-- The nuclear force is very strong in comparison to Coulomb’s force or Gravitational force.
+- This force is very strong in comparison to Coulomb’s force or Gravitational force.
 Basically, this force must be stronger than Coulomb’s force so that it can dominate the repulsive force existing between the protons within the nucleus.

-- The nuclear force is independent of charge thus is approximately same for two neutrons, 1 proton and 1 neutron, 2 protons.
+- The nuclear force is independent of charge.
+Thus, it is approximately the same for two neutrons, 1 proton and 1 neutron, 2 protons.